Life With Lucy:

 Even worse, no one wanted to acknowledge the two leads' ages when coming up with these gags.
 There were surprisingly few laughs when Ball crashes into Gordon's nose while rolling on a ladder.
 I think it is the sight of these two elderly people in dangerous situations that makes things almost frightening.
 Leaving aside how we know that the rolling ladders were going to be part of a physical comedy bit, the muted studio audience reaction here should have told everyone involved in Life With Lucy that such sight gags would elicit more gasps than giggles.

 One horrifying scene involves that pasta maker.
 Lucy, in her inevitable way, gets Curtis' tie caught in the device.
-As she prattles on, oblivious to Curtis' understandably growing terror, the studio audience might have been chuckling, but the television audience would have gasped in terror.
+As she prattles on, oblivious to Curtis' understandably growing terror, the studio audience might have been chuckling.
+The television audience, conversely, would have gasped in terror.
 As she keeps demonstrating the pasta maker, she keeps grinding his tie, pulling him closer and closer to strangulation.
 Perhaps in the past, we might have been laughing.
 In One Good Grandparent Deserves Another, you end up thinking, "My God, she's going to kill him".

 This scene is no longer funny.
-To be fair, it becomes an almost horrifying spectacle.
+To be fair, it was not funny to begin with.
+What the scene ends up becoming is an almost horrifying spectacle.

 Perhaps Peter Baldwin just directed everyone to basically just stand there and say the words on the script (or in Ball's case, the cue cards).
 However, One Good Grandparent Deserves Another has such a broad style of performing that it almost ends up a series of muggings for the camera.
-One can forgive Lewis and the late Amelio (the youngest cast member dying suddenly at age 27 from a bacterial infection) for bad line reading.
+To be fair, on watching the episode again, I think Lewis did the best as Becky.
+She was also working to make the premise work, and her line reading was effective.
+One can forgive the late Amelio* for his bad line reading.
 Children can use their age as an excuse.

 Dusenberry and Anderson, however, have no such recourse.
-They were simply awful in this episode: wildly overacting and behaving as though they were practically dragged out of a community theater production and thrown onto the set.
+They were simply awful in this episode, wildly overacting and behaving as though they had been dragged out of a community theater production an hour prior and thrown onto the set.
 Neither of them appeared to believe in any of the script and behaved like rank amateurs.
+Their joint performances were so broad as to almost reveal that they knew One Good Grandparent Deserves Another was junk and they were just grateful they were getting paid for it.

-Life With Lucy has not been released on DVD.
-Truth be told, I wouldn't mind owning it.
-As a Lucille Ball fan I enjoy her work.
-Perhaps One Good Grandparent Deserves Another was just a bad fluke (although I suspect that succeeding episodes were more suited for the 1960s than the 1980s).
+Perhaps One Good Grandparent Deserves Another was just a bad fluke.
+To be fair, I suspect that succeeding episodes were more suited for the 1960s than the 1980s.
 Life With Lucy might have worked perhaps as a special.
-It might have worked if the creative team behind the series (Ball, her husband Gary Morton, producer Aaron Spelling) had reworked it to adapt to the times or give the Lucy Barker character a partner in crime a la Vivian Vance.
+It might have worked if the creative team behind the series: Ball, her husband Gary Morton, producer Aaron Spelling had reworked it to adapt to the times or give the Lucy Barker character a partner in crime a la Vivian Vance.

 This Life is not worth examining...